Housebuilders broadly welcomed Chancellor George Osborne’s announcements to boost housebuilding in today’s Spending Review.

 She said: “To make a large injection into Britain’s strategic infrastructure in the face of cuts elsewhere like in the plant hire industry, is a bet on the power of infrastructure to drive broader economic growth.

-“This gulf between rising capital spending and reduced operational spend raises the stakes for the infrastructure industry.
-Day-to-day it will have to do more with less.
+“The chasm between rising capital and declining operational spending raises the stakes for the infrastructure industry.”
+On a daily basis, it will have to do more with less.

-“But with UK infrastructure already enjoying a global reputation for excellence, the challenge is now for it to deliver both domestic growth and continue to act as a beacon for UK Plc overseas.”
+“However, with UK infrastructure already enjoying a global reputation for excellence, the challenge now is for it to deliver both domestic growth and continue to serve as a beacon for UK Plc abroad.”

-Back to the housing crisis, and David Hawkes, CIOB policy officer, said: “The supply-side focus to alleviate the housing crisis is welcome and long overdue.
-While much of the current shortfall in UK housing supply is associated with the private home ownership market, greater consideration must be given to expand housing association, local authority and affordable build-to-rent sectors, alongside the provision of accessible, high quality homes for the disabled and elderly.
+Returning to the housing crisis, CIOB policy officer David Hawkes stated, “The supply-side focus to alleviate the housing crisis is welcome and long overdue.”
+While the private home ownership market is responsible for much of the current shortfall in UK housing supply, greater consideration should be given to expanding the housing association, local authority, and affordable build-to-rent sectors, as well as the provision of accessible, high-quality homes for the disabled and elderly.

-The announcement of some support for these tenures is a start, but it must be recognised that increasing supply across the full range of tenures smooths out demand instabilities and provides house builders and their supply chains with the confidence to invest.
-“With the £120bn commitment that has been announced for supporting infrastructure projects, the Government appears to have warmed to the importance of capital spending, which underpins both growth and productivity.
+The announcement of some support for these tenures is a start, but it must be recognised that increasing supply across the entire range of tenures smoothes out demand instabilities and gives house builders and their supply chains confidence to invest.

 There is a need for an average of 100,000 new recruits across the built environment per year between now and 2022 so greater support for Further Education institutions is needed, alongside recognition of the value of high quality apprenticeships and training.
 “Although we welcome the news of a further 3 million apprenticeship starts by 2020, shifting the emphasis on firms to train their own staff, the Government must work closely alongside professional bodies and employers to design and implement high quality, robust standards that meet the needs of the construction industry.
 Furthermore, clarity on the role of the CITB moving forward must be made to give confidence to employers.”

-While Jon Over, managing director at Goldstone Homes – a construction company based in the South East, continued the positive sentiment, but did knowledge the announcements could impact planning departments hard.
+While Jon Over, managing director of Goldstone Homes, a construction company based in the South East, maintained the positive sentiment, he was aware that the announcements could have a significant impact on planning departments.

-He said: “Today’s autumn statement was very positive for the construction industry, however it’s going to put huge added pressure on already overstretched planning departments causing backlogs and time delays.
-The demand for property is absolutely there but it’s the availability of land which is going to be the issue.”
+“Today’s autumn statement was very positive for the construction industry, but it will put huge additional pressure on already overstretched planning departments, causing backlogs and time delays,” he said.
+The demand for real estate is undeniably high, but land availability will be a challenge.”

-Commenting on the education building announcements, John Wilson, managing director at Preston-headquartered Eric Wright Construction, said: “As one of the contractors appointed to the Education Funding Agency (EFA) Regional Contractors Framework and having constructed two UTCs, any investment into the development of education facilities is good news.
-“During 2015 we delivered four education projects and are currently working on a further eight schemes, so it’s definitely a sector we will continue to build on during 2016.
+“As one of the contractors appointed to the Education Funding Agency (EFA) Regional Contractors Framework and having constructed two UTCs, any investment into the development of education facilities is good news,” said John Wilson, managing director at Preston-based Eric Wright Construction.

-“We know that there’s big demand for primary facilities, with 1,600 schools and 11,000 classrooms required over the next decade to accommodate Britain’s growing population, so no doubt there will be growth in this area following the chancellor’s announcements.”
+“We know that there is a high demand for primary facilities, with 1,600 schools and 11,000 classrooms needed over the next decade to accommodate Britain’s growing population, so there will undoubtedly be growth in this area as a result of the chancellor’s announcements.”